albrow/blog-old/source/_posts/2013-07-25-setting-up-a-killer-go-development-environment.markdown

     export PATH=$PATH:$GOPATH/bin

-All the code you write should reside inside the `src` directory.
+All the code you write should reside in the `src` directory.
 Since all Go packages must have unique path names, it's a good idea to use either your website name or your github profile as a prefix.
 For example, all my code resides in `$GOPATH/src/github.com/stephenalexbrowne/`.